kiwix/kiwix-js/README.md

 ## Previous versions

 The first versions of this application were originally part of the Evopedia project: http://www.evopedia.info (discontinued).
-There was a "articles nearby" feature, that was able to find articles around your location.
+There was an "articles nearby" feature, that was able to find articles around your location.
 It has been deleted from the source code with everything related to Evopedia (but still in git history in versions<=2.0.0).

-These first versions were targeting Firefox OS (now discontinued too: we're not lucky ;-) ).
+These first versions were targeting Firefox OS (discontinued too: we're not lucky ;-) ).

 See [CHANGELOG.md](CHANGELOG.md) for details of previous versions.